Khosrow Khan Ardalan

 Khosrow Khan Ardalan was the Ardalan beglerbeg (governor) of Kurdistan from 1680 to 1682.
-He was unpopular amongst his subjects, who claimed that his rule was oppressive.
+He was unpopular amongst his subjects, who claimed his rule was oppressive.
 He was counselled several times to improve his way of governing, but they all proved ineffective.
 As a result, he was summoned to Isfahan, where he was executed at the Royal Square (Maydan-e Shah).
 He was replaced by Timur Khan Ajarlu Shamlu, the first non-Kurdish governor of the province.